William E. Macaulay Honors College: Building

-After building completion in 1904, 35 West 67th Street subsequently housed the Swiss Benevolent Society for numerous years.
+After the building was completed in 1904, 35 West 67th Street housed the Swiss Benevolent Society for numerous years and was known as the Swiss Home.
 In 1999, it became known as the Steinhardt Building after undergoing extensive restoration and renovation under the direction of philanthropist Michael Steinhardt.
 Following the completion of the Steinhardt Building's refurbishment, the 92nd Street Y received the building as a donation in 2001 from Steinhardt.
+The building was placed on sale in 2006.

-The Gothic revival building was purchased with the donation of the Macaulay family and underwent extensive renovations to prepare it for students and staff.
+The Gothic Revival building was purchased with the donation of the Macaulay family and underwent extensive renovations to prepare it for students and staff.
 Renovations are now complete and the building is in use by the students and staff of Macaulay Honors College.
+Other CUNY students are welcomed as long as they present valid ID.

+Interior

+Inside the Macaulay Honors College building, there is a lecture hall, performance space, screening room, and commons.
+There are also multiple classrooms where students can collaborate on projects and study.
+Student Lounge Volunteers (SLVs) organize events and are available to answer questions and support students.

 After Macaulay

-Some Macaulay alumni go on to pursue careers in major New York firms, such as BBC Worldwide Americas, Bloomberg, Google, and more.
-Macaulay graduates also go on to pursue graduate degrees at prestigious universities such as Harvard, Yale, Princeton, Cornell, Columbia, Caltech, Stanford, University of California, Berkeley, Duke, and Oxford.
+Some Macaulay alumni have pursued careers in major New York firms, such as BBC Worldwide Americas, Bloomberg, and Google.
+Macaulay graduates also have pursued graduate degrees at universities such as Harvard, Yale, Princeton, Cornell, Columbia, CUNY Graduate Center, Rutgers, Caltech, Stanford, University of California, Berkeley, Duke, and Oxford.